Paraguay Shared Package

 | Commentary Options | Spanish commentary expected |

-Popu's digital presence gives viewers a useful no-cable backup for schedule checks and possible live access, although the shared Paraguay package still makes TV listings important.
+Popu's digital presence gives viewers a useful no-cable backup for schedule checks and live access, although the shared Paraguay package still makes TV listings important.

 The key is not assuming that Popu carries the whole tournament by itself.